chicago-justice-project/article-tagging/README.md

 ## From python

-The main class is `tagnews.crimetype.tag.Tagger`:
+The main class is `tagnews.Tagger`:

 ```python
 >>> import tagnews